On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Introduction

 Given the advantageous network properties and algorithmic implications in terms of training, uncertainty quantification, and continual learning close to the kernel regime, the question becomes \emph{when} a network architecture satisfies the necessary assumptions.
 Loosely speaking, most theoretical results on NN convergence to a kernel regressor give rates of the form \(\stilde{O}(\nicefrac{1}{\sqrt{m}})\) in the (minimum) width of the hidden layers \(m\) \citep{du2019gradient,lee2019widelinear,bowman2022spectral}.
 However, this asymptotic notation suppresses a dependence on the \emph{network depth \(L\)}, which is generally at least \emph{polynomial} \citep{arora2019exact} or even \emph{exponential} \citep{bowman2022spectral}.
-Even for quite shallow networks, this requires layer widths that are orders of magnitude larger than any of the common architectures (such as WideResNets). \Cref{fig:one} illustrates, that even shallow networks, if not sufficiently wide, can behave very differently from their infinite-width Gaussian process limit.
-This prompts the important question of whether assumptions based on the kernel regime, and methods derived thereof, apply to deep architectures that are used in practice.
+Even for quite shallow networks, this requires layer widths that are orders of magnitude larger than any of the common architectures (such as WideResNets). \Cref{fig:one} illustrates that even shallow networks, if not sufficiently wide, can behave very differently from their infinite-width Gaussian process limit.
+This raises the important question of whether assumptions based on the kernel regime, and methods derived thereof, apply to \emph{architectures that are used in practice}.

-\textbf{Contribution}\enspace In this work, we consider three areas for which the neural tangent kernel perspective on neural networks promises to be informative: optimization, uncertainty quantification and continual learning.
+\textbf{Contribution}\enspace In this work, we consider three areas for which the NTK perspective on neural networks promises to be informative: optimization, uncertainty quantification, and continual learning.
 We empirically evaluate whether the infinite-width regime either describes the behavior of large-width architectures used in practice or is useful for algorithm design.
-We find that in all three domains, assumptions based on NTK theory do \emph{not} translate to predictable phenomena or improved performance.
-This disconnect between theory and practice challenges the significance of overparametrization theory when applied to common architectures.
-We hope our negative findings can serve as a call to action for theory development and as a cautionary tale for algorithm design.
+We find that in all three domains, assumptions based on NTK theory do \emph{not} translate to predictable phenomena or improved algorithms.
+This disconnect between theory and practice challenges the predictions made by NTK theory when applied to practically relevant architectures.
+Our work further supplements previous work in investigating the limitation of the NTK theory empirically \cite{Lee2020FiniteInfinite,Goldblum2020TruthBackpropaganda}.
+However, unlike previous work, we investigate domains that are practically highly relevant yet have so far have not been considered by the community.